 The Whistler Citizen of the Year is an outstanding community member who contributes significant volunteer time to enhancing the quality of life in Whistler.
 This individual demonstrates extraordinary leadership and community service outside of employment.
 Well-respected in the community, they inspire others with their caring and positive attitude and spirit of cooperation.

-The 2017 Whistler Citizen of the Year Award was presented by:
+The 2018 Whistler Citizen of the Year Award is presented by:

 An eligible candidate must: